 - Water Case No. 90CW008 - Koch Spring Well No.1

 As per the Jefferson County Appraisal District, taxes on the tract are relatively inexpensive as the ranch is being worked with cattle and qualities for an agricultural exemption.
-Taxes paid to Jefferson County total approx. $3,286.00 per year.
+Based on past years, annual property taxes amount to $3,286.00 per year.

 Learn about the recreational amenities

 Anglers enjoy world-class fly fishing in neighboring rivers and alpine lakes.
 The “Golden Mile” of fly fishing begins in the town of Golden and extends up Clear Creek Canyon, known for brook, cutthroat, brown, and rainbow trout biting year-round.
 These home waters offer 20-miles of access.
 Other great fisheries close by include Bear Creek, near the historic town of Morrison offering beautiful scenery and a stream and Blue River in Summit County.
 Blue River is where the colossal fish hide with reported catches of 25-inchers in this river.
 There’s also potential for a Grand Slam--rainbow, brown, brook, and cutthroat.
 Within a 2.5 hour drive, South Park offers a variety of fishing including deep, cut banks, tailwater, and inlet fishing for spawning trout and the occasional salmon.
 North Fork of the Platte in Pike National Forest has rainbows and browns coupled by exceptional forest views.

 Golden is perhaps the gateway to experiencing “where the west lives.”
 With renowned trout and salmon fishing, mountain getaways in Golden Gate Canyon State Park, and the ability to explore the forested wildlife of your own secluded 364± acre parcel, nothing compares to Golden Valley Ranch.